grew-nlp/grew_doc/content/usage/cli.md

 This mode computes corpus statistics based on **Grew-match** style requests.

 The input data are:
- - one (**Mono** mode) or several (**Multi** mode) corpora
+ - one (**Mono** mode) or more (**Multi** mode) corpora
- - one or several requests
+ - one or more requests
- - any number of clustering item (either key of whether)
+ - any number of clustering items (either key or whether)

-By default, it returns a JSON describing several embedded dictionaries, counting in each corpus, each request clustered following clustering items.
+By default, it returns a JSON describing several embedded dictionaries, counting in each corpus, each request clustered according to clustering items.

 If the output dimension is 2, the statistics can be printed as a TSV table.
 This is the case for: